/ ELV

 - Open the Delhi (NCT) fire-safety landing page →Full state-specific scope with the interactive quick-check.

-- Run the NBC fire-safety quick-check tool →All 8 states resolved — state, height and occupancy in, cited scope out.
+- Run the NBC fire-safety quick-check tool →All 28 states and 8 union territories resolved — state, height and occupancy in, cited scope out.

 - Send the project drawings to the studio →We will mark up the Delhi (NCT) fire-safety scope with Delhi Fire Service (DFS) citations within two working days.